IBM expands global presence with two new data centres in London

 “IBM operates cloud data centers in nearly every major market around the world, ensuring that our clients can keep their data local for a variety of reasons – including performance, security or regulatory requirements,” says John Considine, general manager for cloud infrastructure services at IBM.

 “We continue to expand our cloud capacity in response to growing demand from clients who require cloud infrastructure and cognitive services to help them compete on a global scale.”

-One of these clients is Bitly, a company already benefitting from IBM’s global network of cloud data centres.
+One of these clients is Bitly, a company already benefitting from IBM’s global network of cloud data centers.

 “Seventy percent of Bitly’s traffic is international—we see nine billion clicks a month and just under seven billion of them come from outside the United States,” says Rob Platzer, chief technology officer at Bitly.

-“The ability to access IBM's global network of cloud data centres, which are all connected by a high-speed fiber network, is extremely attractive to us.”
+“The ability to access IBM's global network of cloud data centers, which are all connected by a high-speed fiber network, is extremely attractive to us.”